 What is domestic violence?

-In a movie, it is clear when the girl is in danger.
+In a movie, it’ s clear when a girl is in danger.
 The music is low and builds to increase your anxiety, the violence is building to this moment of great danger, and it is usually a dark and stormy night.
 But that is in the movies.
 In real life, it can be difficult to see the danger we are in every day, because it happens so gradually.
 How do you know if you are in a domestic violent situation?
 Ask yourself the following questions:

 Does your partner put you down or call you names?

 Does your partner criticize what you wear, how you cook, or other things you do on a regular basis?

 Does your partner keep you from seeing your friends or family members?

 Does your partner keep you from doing activities you enjoy?

 Does your partner track your phone calls, texts or emails?